Healthy Homes Assessment Heretaunga

 Healthy Homes Assessment Services

-The areas covered in the Healthy Homes Standards are:
+The areas covered by the Healthy Homes Standards are:

-Our company is fully independent assessors of rental properties, in addition, we’re fully qualified to assess each of Healthy Homes and Homefit.
+We are completely independent assessors for rental properties, and are completely qualified to evaluate each of Healthy Homes and Homefit.

 Call Now (04) 280 6792